Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 5/5
+### Informed Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-Both informed clues are very specific to The Phantom Menace.
-Podracing and the introduction of a young boy with Force abilities are key elements.
-No answer contamination.
+Clues effectively highlight unique elements of Episode I (young Anakin's introduction, specific battle types) without using any words from the answer.
+They are specific and distinct, providing clear guidance without being overly simplistic.

 ✅ Strengths:
 - Generally specific and relate to correct answer